 Less than ninety-degree cutoff luminaire.
 These lights are preferable because the design of the fixture can ensure that the light source is not visible off site.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Waste Discharge Standards

 Discharge and septic waste disposal standards.
 In all zoning districts, no discharge at any point into any private sewage disposal system, into the ground or into any stream, pond, lake, ditch, canal, bayou, creek or river of any materials of such nature or temperature as can contaminate any water supply, or otherwise create a harmful effect on ground or surface waters shall be allowed except in accordance with the most restrictive of Town, state or federal health standards of applicable stream pollution control standards.